TITLE 68: PROFESSIONS AND OCCUPATIONS

 a) Necessity of Notice

-When any person commences, in the civil courts, an action for a judgment that may result in collection from the Real Estate Recovery Fund, that person shall notify the Division in writing at the time of commencement of the action.
+When any person obtains a judgment in a circuit court that may result in collection from the Real Estate Recovery Fund, that person shall notify the Department of the judgment in writing within 30 days after the entry of the judgment.

 c) Place and Manner of Notice

-Notice required by Section 20-90 of the Act or by this Section shall be sent by certified mail, return receipt requested, or shall be delivered by hand, to the Division in Chicago, Illinois, Attention: Docket Clerk.
+Notice required by Section 20-90 of the Act or by this Section shall be sent by certified mail, return receipt requested, by a recognized overnight courier service, or shall be delivered by hand to the office of the Department in Chicago, Illinois, Attention: General Counsel.

 d) Contents of Notice